Our response to COVID-19 (Coronavirus)

 In order to slow down the spread of COVID-19 (coronavirus), policies around the world have been enacted that may affect your ability to take Linux Professional Institute (LPI) exams or renew your certification status.
-Because your health and safety are most important, we are making some temporary changes to our policies to reduce the impact on our community:
+Because your health and safety are most important, we have made some temporary changes to our policies to reduce the impact on our community:

 - A number of LPI exam labs have been cancelled, in some cases because their host event was also cancelled.
 Registered exam-takers will receive replacement vouchers, and when possible labs will be rescheduled.

-- LPI now offers the Linux Essentials, LPIC-1 (101 and 102), and LPIC-2 (201 and 202), and LPIC-3 (300, 303, 305, and 306) exams via the Pearson VUE OnVUE testing system.
+- LPI offers the Linux Essentials, LPIC-1 (101 and 102), LPIC-2 (201 and 202), and LPIC-3 (300, 303, 305, and 306) exams via the Pearson VUE OnVUE testing system.
 Candidates can write the exams and get certified from home.
 Additional languages will be made available as soon as possible.
 For further information go to our online testing page.